-Our program provides majors broad exposure to the scientific study of social life, social change and the social causes and consequences of human behavior.
-The program’s curriculum includes a wide array of courses ranging from “Contemporary Social Issues” to “Medical Sociology, and from “Child Welfare” to “The Sociology of Music.”
+Our majors get broad exposure to the scientific study of social life, social change and the social causes and consequences of human behavior.
+The program’s curriculum includes a wide array of courses ranging from “Contemporary Social Issues” to “Medical Sociology,” and from “Child Welfare” to “The Sociology of Music.”

-Our faculty members also possess a broad range of expertise, with research specialties in environmental sociology, crime and deviance, international migration and more.
+❱❱ Our faculty possess a broad range of expertise, with research specialties in environmental sociology, crime and deviance, international migration and more.